"Having fun shredding bikes"

-Style is a subject that has been popping up a lot recently, mostly due to being the main topic of conversation within the pages of issue two of Shredder, but also because I’ve been spending a lot of time with Shredder team rider Ryan Middleton.
-For those of you who aren’t familiar with Ryan he’s the true epitome of style on a bike, a real down to earth character who is extremely passionate about mountain biking.
+Style is a subject that has been popping up a lot recently, mostly due to being the hot topic of conversation within the pages Shredder, but also because I’ve been spending a lot of time with Shredder team rider Ryan Middleton.
+For those of you who aren’t familiar with Ryan, he’s the true epitome of style on a bike, a real down to earth character who is extremely passionate about mountain biking.
 Here’s a brief summary of what the Dundee Destroyer is all about.

 Ryan is a 21 year old rider who lives and breathes bikes.
 When he’s not riding he’ll be building a massive booter at his local quarry spot, and when he’s not digging he’ll be trying his best to get some WiFi to watch a Brandon Semenuk edit that he’s already seen a billion times.
 He’s somewhat of a perfectionist when it comes to his own riding, which may well come from his many hours watching polished riding videos.
 For example, we spent the majority of a day filming one opposite whip clip… Ryan must have sent the whip around 50 times, each with the style and finesse that any other rider would be happy with.
 But Ryan isn’t ‘any other rider’ and had to get the whip that little more sideways for his own personal satisfaction.

-It doesn’t just stop at styling it over jumps though, Ryan recently took the SDA race series overall win in the senior category, no easy feat given the standard of downhill riders in Scotland these days.
+It doesn’t just stop at styling it over jumps though, Ryan consistently podiums at Scottish Downhill Association rounds, no easy feat given the standard of downhill riders in Scotland these days.
 Ryan himself admits that racing is a tough task and he finds himself often performing perfectly during practice only to be hit with the curse of the stopwatch by the time race runs come around.
 One of Ryan’s strong points however is his cornering ability.
 He can literally generate speed out of any corner, leaving me either baffled at how he got round the turn without crashing or asking him to do it again because I didn’t move fast enough to get him on camera.

 Ryan’s quirky sense of humour makes a day up in the hills an absolute treat.
 Not knowing what he’s going to blurt out or what song he’s about to break into next will always keep you guessing and makes for some hilarious entertainment.
 Whilst his attitude off the bike is more goofy than stylish, you can always rely on his riding ability to astound you when he’s presented with a big launch or a soggy rut.
 I recently caught up with Ryan to find out what he’s all about.